PaddlePaddle/models/PaddleCV/yolov3/README.md

 - Set ```export CUDA_VISIBLE_DEVICES=0``` to specifiy one GPU to eval.

-If train with '--syncbn=False', Evalutaion result is shown as below:
+If train with `--syncbn=False`, Evalutaion result is shown as below:

 |   input size  | mAP(IoU=0.50:0.95) | mAP(IoU=0.50) | mAP(IoU=0.75) |
 | :------: | :------: | :------: | :------: |